michaelsinkamba211/devshare/README.md

 - **Responsive Design**: Fully responsive interface ensuring usability across all devices.
 - **Role Assignment**: Each member gets opportunities to present and contribute.

+## Activity Guidelines

+### Product/Project Reveal & Progress Sharing
+- The assigned member shares one product or up to three related products during their session.
+- Before the session, they must specify which single product will be shared on the WhatsApp group for visibility.
+- Examples of products include designs, projects, or any IT/CS-related work.
+- The assigned member must provide a focus for the discussion, e.g., "How's this product's interface?
+Test for bugs.
+Any improvements?"
+This ensures targeted feedback.
+- Other members will monitor, test, and review the product(s), preparing their comments and feedback for the following day's session.

+### Feedback & Improvement Discussion
+- Members discuss the assigned product shared during the previous session.
+- Constructive feedback is provided, including suggestions for improvements, bug reports, and overall assessment.
+- The discussion promotes collaborative problem-solving and continuous improvement.

 ## Tech Stack

 - **Frontend**: HTML5, CSS3, Bootstrap 5